Running Sanic

 Sanic ships with its own internal web server.
 Under most circumstances, this is the preferred method for deployment.
-In addition, you can also deploy Sanic as an ASGI app bundled with an ASGI-able web server, or using gunicorn.
+In addition, you can also deploy Sanic as an ASGI app bundled with an ASGI-able web server.

 Sanic will automatically spin up multiple processes and route traffic between them.
 We recommend as many workers as you have available processors.